 If you are not familiar with the find command, check out our Getting Started article.

-Let's say /tmp/example contains a hidden directory, like this.
+Let's say /tmp/example contains both hidden and non-hidden files.

 /tmp/example/.hidden_directory

-The following command can be used to return file and directory, including hidden directories.
+The following command can be used to return both hidden and non-hidden files and directories.

 find /tmp/example -name "*"